-Subsequently during November 2017, the commissioner of LTU-VAT issued a separate show-cause notice for the similar issue covering the period from January 2012 to June 2012 for an amount of BDT 823,342,916.
-As per provision of the VAT Act-1991 which was prevailing at that point of time, LTU-VAT cannot claim any amount beyond 5 years, hence the claim is time barred.
+Subsequently, during November 2017, the LTU-VAT issued a separate show-cause notice for the similar issue covering the period from January 2012 to June 2012 for an amount of BDT 823,342,916.
+As per the then law LTU-VAT cannot claim any amount beyond 5 years, hence the claim is time barred.
 Grameenphone replied to the show cause notice accordingly.
-Subsequently the hearing before the LTU-VAT Commissioner took place on 31 January 2019 following which LTU-VAT has not concluded on the demand yet although the statutory limitation to conclude such demand was 120 days from issuance of the show-cause i.e. 23 November 2017.
+Subsequently the hearing before the LTU-VAT Commissioner took place on 31 January 2019 following which LTU-VAT has not concluded on the demand yet although the statutory limitation to conclude such demand was 120 days from issuance of the show-cause i.e., 23 November 2017.